 Previously published OK?

 No. Only unpublished novels will be considered.
-If you’ve self-published it, sold it or given it away previously, it’s not for us.
-If you’ve shown off a small portion online that’s fine.
+If you’ve self-published the whole book, sold it or given it away previously, even if you’ve substantially rewritten it, it’s not for us.
+If it’s book two or whatever of a series we can’t take it.
+If you’ve shown off a small portion online or in an anthology that’s not a problem.

 I have an agent so…